orsonteodoro/gcf2/README.md

 * Pre-downloaded all packages with `emerge -f @world` in case networking packages break with CFI.
-* A Rescue CD/USB -- During bootstrapping, the network related packages and all linkers may break if missing CFI symbols.
+* A Rescue CD/USB -- During bootstrapping, the network related packages and all linkers may break if missing CFI symbols if a CFI violation is encountered.
 The LLD linker may break itself if CFIed completely.
 * Keys, instructions, experience to access drive manually and also WIFI if any.
 Do not continue unless you are are sure you know how to access these devices with that Rescue CD/USB.